vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/02_svarUpapaddhatiH.md

 <details><summary>English</summary>

-The words of Bhagavata con- veying this import are as follow:-
+The words of Bhagavata conveying this import are as follow:-
 29. A Prapanna (one who has sought refuge) is like the chataka bird, prapattavya (one who is to be sanght after) is like the pigeon.
 These functions of the protected and the protector are indicated by the characteristics of these birds.

 The allusion here is to the chataka bird which is supposed to live solely on rain-drops and to the pigeon of a story in Srimad Bhagavata.
 As the chataka-bird expectantly waits on the clouds alone for its food, a prapanna should wait on God for the attainment of moksha.
-And God is like unto the pigeon of the story which, after kindling tire for the warming of a weather- beaten, worn out, luckless hunter who has taken shelter under the tree inhabited by the bird, burnt itself to appease his hunger.
+And God is like unto the pigeon of the story which, after kindling tire for the warming of a weatherbeaten, worn out, luckless hunter who has taken shelter under the tree inhabited by the bird, burnt itself to appease his hunger.

 </details>